clarkgrubb/data-tools/doc/csv-to-json.1.md

 Read a CSV file from file specified on command line or standard input and write the corresponding JSON to standard output.

 Each row of the JSON output contains a serialized JSON object.
 The values of the object come from the corresponding row of the CSV file; the header is used for the keys.
+The \--header flag should be used if the CSV file does not have a header.

 # OPTIONS

 -d DELIMITER, \--delimiter=DELIMITER
 : Used to read CSV files which use DELIMITER to separate fields instead of a comma.

+\--header=NAME[,NAME...]
+: comma-separated list of column names

 -q QUOTECHAR, \--quotechar=QUOTECHAR
 : Used to read CSV files which use QUOTECHAR to quote fields instead of double quotes.